Meet The New (& Old) Faces Of The L Word: Generation Q

-When the first episode of The L Word premiered on Showtime in 2004, it was revolutionary.
+When the first episode of The L Word premiered in 2004, it was revolutionary.
 The drama followed the personal and professional lives of a group of queer women in Hollywood.

 A decade later, the show has returned to television, and some of its most beloved stars along with it.
 The L Word: Generation Q will pick up ten years after the show's ending, its plot unfolding in a new, modern world where gender identity and sexual orientation are a lot more complicated than we once understood them to be.